Helmut Sohmen: Foundations

-Sohmen has set up a number of foundations.
+Sohmen set up a number of foundations.

 In 1987 he established the Egon Sohmen Foundation in memory of his brother Egon Sohmen (1930–1977).
 The Foundation promotes economic research and aims to get involved in important public policy debates.
 For this purpose it initiated its own star-studded annual international symposia and lectures at universities where Egon Sohmen formerly worked.
 It issued a separate publication.
 Scientific Advisor until 1999 Herbert Giersch, since 2002, Bernd Hans Jurgens.

 With the aim of enabling young Austrians to have their first contacts with the Asian region, in 1991 Sohmen set up the Sohmen-Far East Foundation (SFEF).
 Operational headquarters of the advisory board of the foundation is in his home town of Linz.
 Qualified scholarship recipients through these grants have the opportunity to expand their horizons and to establish business contacts.

 In 1993, Sohmen established the Sohmen-China Foundation for the Promotion of Austria Society (ÖGCF) to promote friendly and cultural relations with the PRC.
 It supports a variety of cultural and intellectual events and supports aid for visitation programs, educational concerns, activities in Austria and the publication of relevant publications.
 In 1996 and 2003 in Shanghai and Beijing on Tiananmen Square, it has co-organized exhibitions.